Cincom

 2- Company Background: Provide a concise summary of your company’s background, including its mission, values, and relevant experience.
 This helps build credibility and trust with the prospective client.

 3- Proposed Solution: Offer a detailed explanation of the proposed solution, highlighting its features, benefits, and how it addresses the customer’s specific needs.
-This section should clearly demonstrate the value of your offer.
+This section should clearly demonstrate the value of your offer and align with your CPQ sales proposal process when applicable.

 4- Budget and Financial Information: Outline the proposed budget, including costs, payment terms, and any financial incentives.
 Transparency in this section helps set clear expectations and avoids misunderstandings later.